brownd1978/TrackToy/README.md

 ## Installation

 To build, you must have ROOT (see https://root.cern.ch/) installed, and the `bin/` directory should be on your `PATH`.
+You need to have also installed and built KinKal, and source KinKal setup.sh see https://github.com/KFTrack/KinKal

 There are 2 build configurations: *Debug* or *Release*.
 To build